 Teach and Learn in Korea (TaLK) program

-The TaLK program allows individuals the opportunity to learn about the many facets of Korean culture and find time to travel to distinct regions of the Korean peninsula.
-While in Korea, individuals teach English in after-school classes Monday- Friday, teaching an average of nine hours a week.
-Individuals are expected to prepare teaching materials and activities for English language education.
+The TaLK program gives individuals the opportunity to learn about the many facets of Korean culture and find time to travel to distinct regions of the Korean peninsula.
+While in Korea, individuals teach English in after-school classes Monday through Friday, teaching an average of nine hours a week.
+Individuals are expected to prepare teaching materials and activities for English-language education.
 The TaLK program provides financial assistance by awarding individuals a stipend and an entrance/exit allowance.
 In addition, individuals are provided with international health insurance, housing and other benefits.

-Cheongju University, a sister university of Saint Martin’s in Korea, can help to facilitate this program for SMU students.
+Cheongju University, a sister university of Saint Martin’s in Korea, helps facilitate this program for SMU students.